-We will not accept a parent/guardian escort or signature at sign in, phone call, or a written note as an excused tardy.
 In accordance with the state legal policy, a tardy will only be excused for reasons limited to illnesses, medical/dental appointment, religious holidays, funerals, school bus issues, and inclement weather.

 O A note explaining the tardiness must be submitted to the office within three days.
-Email is preferred: jferguson@upcs.net or jralutz@upcs.net.
+Email is preferred: jferguson@upcs.net and jralutz@upcs.net.